Antetokounmpo lifts Bucks over Booker-led Suns 129-108

+Devin Booker scored 32 points and spurred a third-quarter surge by Phoenix, and the deficit dropped to nine when DeAndre Ayton dropped a hook shot with 3:51 left in the quarter.
+Milwaukee responded with three straight 3-pointers – including back-to-back from Dante DiVincenzo – to snuff out the rally.

+“It was a game until they hit those three 3s in a row,” Phoenix coach Monty Williams said.
+“I’m proud of the way the guys competed.”

-DeAndre Ayton had 20 points and 14 rebounds for the Suns, who shot 39% and made just 6 of 23 from deep.
-Phoenix has lost five of seven games.
+Ayton had 20 points and 14 rebounds, and the Suns shot 39% and made just 6 of 23 from deep.

 TIP-INS